akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/README.md

  * "1m": This is the largest MovieLens dataset that contains demographic data.
  * "20m": This is one of the most used MovieLens datasets in academic papers along with the 1m dataset.

-**For this project will focus mainly in **100K** dataset**
+**For this project will focus mainly in **100K** dataset**: 100k-ratings & 100k-movies

-The "100k-ratings" and "1m-ratings" versions in addition include the following demographic features.
+The "100k-ratings" versions in addition include the following demographic features.

  * "user_gender": gender of the user who made the rating; a true value corresponds to male
  * "bucketized_user_age": bucketized age values of the user who made the rating, the values and the corresponding ranges are: